 The Department of Theater, Dance, and Performance Studies (TDPS) teaches performance as a mode of critical inquiry, creative expression, and public engagement.
 Through performance training and research, we create liberal arts graduates with expanded analytical, technical, and imaginative capacities.
 As a public institution, we make diversity and inclusion a key part of our teaching, art making, and public programming.

-TDPS faculty members are nationally and internationally known both for their scholarly research and for their artistic work in design, directing, choreography, acting, and experimental performance.
+Our faculty and staff are nationally and internationally known, both for their scholarly research and their artistic work in design, directing, choreography, acting, and experimental performance.
 Our curriculum ranges from the classics to the contemporary; it cuts across theatrical, dance, and visual art forms; it spans all corners of the globe, using the site of performance to deepen UC Berkeley’s critical education in the humanities.

 Undergraduate majors and minors are well prepared for the future, both as artists and as engaged citizens of the world.
 Through the course of their studies, students pursue intensive work in acting, technical theater/design, or dance.
 At the same time, they take critical and cultural studies courses that set the literary, historical, political, theoretical, and aesthetic concerns of performance in dialogue with other disciplines in the arts, humanities, and social sciences.
 This flexibility and integration of our programs in Theater and Performance Studies and in Dance and Performance Studies make our students excellent candidates for a variety of professions in the social, corporate, legal, and arts sectors, as well for admission to graduate programs in the arts and to professional schools.